 Practicing moderation is the key to getting your drinking under control and learning how to stop binge drinking.
 It may be necessary to avoid people or places that trigger you to drink excessively.

-Not everyone can rapidly cut back their alcohol consumption though, especially if they are used to binge drinking several nights a week.
+Not everyone can rapidly cut back their alcohol consumption, though, especially if they are used to binge drinking several nights a week.
 They may experience dangerous withdrawal symptoms, such as alcohol hallucinosis, seizures, and delirium tremens.

 Delirium tremens is the most dangerous because it can affect the blood flow to the brain, which can lead to confusion, irrational beliefs and behaviors, and loss of consciousness.

-The reason that this happens is because one of the ways that the brain handles high doses of alcohol is by increasing the amount of norepinephrine that it produces.
+The reason that this happens is that one of the ways that the brain handles high doses of alcohol is by increasing the amount of norepinephrine that it produces.
 When a person tries to quit drinking alcohol“cold turkey,” it feels like they have hit a wall because the same amount of norepinephrine is no longer being produced.
-If this is the case, it is best to get treatment for alcohol abuse at an alcohol rehab center where the detox process can be handled more safely.
+If this is the case, it is best to get treatment for alcohol use disorder at an alcohol rehab center where the detox process can be handled more safely.

 3. Change Your Habits And Form New Hobbies